brennoEudes/brennoEudes/README.md

 <h3 style="italic">"Over a decade of selling digital products as a marketer, I am now capable of creating new ones as a front-end developer!"</h3>

 ## About
 Hi!
-I am Innovative Frontend Developer & Marketing Strategist!
+I am Brazilian innovative Frontend Developer & Marketing Strategist.

 I'm a creative and results-driven professional, passionate about crafting seamless digital experiences at the intersection of frontend development and marketing strategy, to drive business growth.
 Some examples include: